gpaul-faldin/NonogramAISolver/README.md

 ﻿# NonogramAISolver

+!!THE CODE ARE IN THEIR RESPECTIVE BRANCHES INSIDE THIS REPOSITORY!!

 The aim for those projects was to make my first complex AI to solve a game that I play on my phone.
 I started with NEAT which I had a small experience with and then continued with Deep learning.
 It was a fun and entertaining way to improve and learn skills using/building AI's